-Clergy and lay ministers need to obtain advice from those with professional expertise when faced with situations of domestic abuse, and
+Clergy and lay ministers need to obtain advice from those with professional expertise when faced with situations of domestic abuse,

+Clergy should ensure the provision of training about domestic abuse by appropriately qualified professionals or programs to those in leadership positions, safe ministry roles and other pastoral roles, with periodic 'refresher’ training.

+Our response should also include ‘primary prevention’, challenging disrespect and other attitudes or stereotypes, and other social or cultural factors which may allow individual misconduct to flourish.

 Where mistakes in caring for people in difficult situations are made, an apology should be offered and advice sought on how to address any harm caused.

 We respect people who come to us for help by –